-The continuously evolving technologies have contributed to the introduction of innovative services like e-commerce that have necessitated the demand for rapid payment systems.
+The continuously evolving technologies have contributed to the introduction of innovative services like e-commerce that have necessitated the demand for instant payment systems.

 Despite this, traditional means of payment have failed to catch up and spectacularly failed to meet the demand for faster payments methods, thus leading to the growth of groundbreaking digital payment systems.

 Increased proliferation of e-commerce and adoption of mobile devices are two of the reasons for the fast-tracked growth of digital payments.

 In addition to the two reasons above, the growth of digital payment systems has been powered by the following factors.

 The convenience and speed of online shopping and e-commerce have changed customer expectations when it comes to the immediacy of the payment experience.